 The spatial distribution of fuels determines both local wind flow and the arrangement of combustible material, two factors that can meaningfully alter fire behavior (Parsons et al. 2017; Atchley et al. 2021).
-Although we know there are significant compositional changes associated with emerging high frequency fire regimes (Hayes and Buma 2021), we don’t know how shifts in forest composition change the spatial distribution of fuels.
-More open landscapes may increase wind speeds at fire level, for example.
+Although we know there are significant compositional changes associated with emerging high-frequency fire regimes (Hayes and Buma 2021), we don’t know how shifts in forest composition change the spatial distribution of fuels.
+More open landscapes may increase wind speeds at fire elevations, for example.
 Facing this knowledge gap, specific modern empirical data on the spatial distribution of fuel elements is required to both evaluate the presence significance of a deciduous any self-regulation feedback and to inform future management directions.

 Structural changes are an example of bottom-up controls on fire behavior, but top-down climate forcing can increase fire extents as well.
 The fire seasons of 2004 and 2005 are direct examples of modern burning exceeding historic or paleoecologic analogs.
 Fires in the summer of 2004 burned 8-times the area of the 10-year state average (Turquety et al. 2007).
 During both 2004 and 2005, spruce and mature deciduous stands burned at similar frequencies (Kasischke et al. 2010).
 This fire pattern suggests that deciduous stands have the potential to burn as frequently as coniferous stands under modern extreme conditions.
 Extreme fire seasons (like the ones in 2004 and 2005) may become the norm via increasingly warm and dry summers (Balshi et al. 2009).
 In addition, landscape-level studies of recent reburning in Alaska found the effects of self-regulation are strongest within the first decade after fire but begin to decay within 10 to 20 years (Buma et al. 2022).
 The combined impact of novel community types, more open stand structures, and extreme climate-driven fire weather may enable fire to overcome previous self-regulation thresholds.
 Understanding the future characteristics of boreal fire regimes requires evaluating the combined role of shifts in community type, forest structure, and fire weather conditions and their potential cumulative impact on future fire behavior.

 One challenge in understanding potential future fire behavior is the intrinsic novelty in emerging forest types: most of our tools for understanding and predicting fire behavior depend on rules and relationships determined by historic observations (i.e., standardized indices of fuel types, Stocks et al. 1989).
-Emerging forest types with structure and composition that differ from historic norms require models that can test changing fire weather simultaneously with shifts in fuel characteristics.
+Emerging forest types with structure and composition that differ from historic norms require models that can test changing fire weather simultaneously with shifts in fuel characteristics and stand structures.

-Physics-based combustion modeling can explore potential fire behavior even in systems with novel fuel characteristics (Hoffman et al. 2018).
-Modelers distinguish between landscape models (or formulaic models) which use empirically-derived, static metrics of spread rates and other components and physics-based models which use and solve equations for the first-order physical processes underlying fire spread.
-Because physics-based models incorporate underlying processes explicitly instead of implicitly, users can not only estimate but test the role of factors like wind, fuel structure, fuel moisture, terrain, and others.
+Physics-based wildland fire behavior modeling can explore potential fire behavior even in systems with novel fuel characteristics (Hoffman et al. 2018).
+Modelers distinguish between landscape models (or formulaic models), which use empirically-derived static metrics of spread rates and other components, and physics-based (or process-based) models which use and solve equations for the first-order physical processes underlying fire spread.
+Because physics-based models incorporate underlying processes explicitly instead of implicitly, users can study the role of factors like wind, fuel structure, fuel moisture, terrain, and others.
 Both landscape and physics-based models have limitations – simpler formulaic models cannot be justifiably applied to environmental conditions outside the ones where they were derived, and complex models can be prohibitively computationally expensive.
-Given the resources, physics-based combustion models can explore dynamics of fire outside of documented norms of fuel and fire weather conditions (Mell et al. 2010, Linn et al. 2013).
+Given adequate resources, physics-based fire behavior models can explore dynamics of fire outside of documented historic norms of fuel and fire weather conditions, where landscape models have been calibrated, (Mell et al. 2010, Linn et al. 2013).